English country dancing to live music at Princeton Country Dancers

 Dance Traditions

-Click the red/orange lettering to visit the pages that interest you:
+Click the titles on each image to visit the pages that interest you:

 Contra dance is a traditional folk dance that has many "American" elements, but has its origins in Western Europe.